GSotelo/jamea-peru-api/README.md

 ##### List all main courses

-This API endpoint shows a list of all the main dishes available.
+This API endpoint shows a list of all the main courses available.

 ###### Request
 ```http request